Everything you need to know about cystic acne

 Benzoyl peroxide is a treatment available to people with acne of any severity.
 It is also a treatment option for people with severe acne who are awaiting specialist treatment.

 Benzoyl peroxide is available directly from pharmacies over the counter in a number of formulations that may be applied to the skin.
 It has been a mainstay in the treatment of acne for over 50 years, and works by killing bacteria, particularly Propionibacterium acnes (P. acnes).
+Some benzoyl peroxide treatments are also available to purchase online.

 It also breaks up comedones.
 These include whiteheads and blackheads.